flosch/simpleapi/README.rst

 `Route` takes only `namespaces` as arguments.
 If you have different versions of `namespaces` (see `__version__` in *Namespacce configuration*) you can pass as many `namespaces` as you want to `Route`.
 It will manage automatically all versions and will use the right one for incoming method calls from clients.

-This is an example with 2 different namespacs, a basic one (version 1) and a extended one (verison 2), which would break clients which are develoepd for version 1.
+This is an example with 2 different namespacs, a basic one (version 1) and a extended one (verison 2), which would break clients which are developed for version 1.

 ::